lafiyawr/RainbowThief/README.md

 # TO-DO LIST

-1. Add sound
-2. Hide Debug text
+1. Hide Debug text
-3. Add additional instructions
+2. Add additional instructions
-4. Make the penguin move faster in subsequent rounds
-5. Organize hierarchy and timeline
+3. Organize hierarchy and timeline
-6. Clean up unused files
+4. Clean up unused files
-7. Add more comments to the scripts
+5. Add more comments to the scripts
-8. Fix the particles not dissapearing with the rainbow shard
+6. Fix the particles not dissapearing with the rainbow shard
-9. Spruce up the start and ending screens
+7. Spruce up the start and ending screens
-10. Have the shooting stars destroy after a few seconds
+8. Have the shooting stars destroy after a few seconds
-11. Create a more comprehensive readme (and the tutorial)
+9. Create a more comprehensive readme (and the tutorial)